Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
-  allI18N:             Perform all i18n checks (the default).
+  allI18N:             Perform all internationalization checks (the default).
+  allL10N:             Perform all localization checks (the default).
-                       This does not include code formatting checks.
+  allCodeFormatting:    Check all code formatting issues.
+                       These are not enabled by default.
   suspectL10NString:   Check for translatable strings that shouldn't be
                        (e.g., numbers, keywords, printf() commands).
   suspectL10NUsage:    Check for translatable strings being used in internal contexts